A lot of people think about suicide, but not nearly so many people are willing to talk about it.

 YOU ARE NOT ALONE!

 Everyday, thousands of people are experiencing suicidal thoughts, and thousands of people aren’t talking about it.
-Do you know what I’ve found since opening up and having that conversation?
-There are thousands of people like me, thousands of people who, with a quiet voice will readily admit “me too”.
+Do you want to know what I’ve found since opening up and talking about it?
+There are thousands of people like me, thousands of people who, with a quiet voice, will readily admit “me too”.
 Why?
 Because it feels good to get our inner demons off of our chest.
 It feels good to feel understood and it feels good to realise that we aren’t alone.
 A problem shared is a problem halved, so they say, and opening up to just one person can mean two people, three people and so on.
-I know know two men who have come back from the abyss because they had the guts to open up and ask for help, one of them is now on medication and getting his life back on track, and the other one is debt-free.
+I know know two men who have come back from the abyss because they had the guts to open up and ask for help, one of them is now on medication and getting his life back on track and the other one is debt-free.
 Suicide is a permanent solution to a temporary problem, and a problem that can be solved if we all just stick together, talk to one another and help one another through.

 So please, don’t be afraid..